 Blaize Pengilly 01:58

 Well, I headed out into the bush for a week, well under the weight belt, so four hours east of Perth here and kept with a bunch of people in a festival slash Community Living experiment, which was really fun, very, very different.
-And it was actually really interesting because they have a principle out there called decommodification.
+And it was actually really interesting because they have a principle out there called decommodificatios.
 So when you go to this experience, there's no money.
 You can't buy anything out there, you can't leave the festival.
 So that the premise is that you have to take everything that you need with you to survive for a week in what is essentially the desert.
 It's pretty hardcore conditions out there.
 And there's no trading, there's no buying, there's no selling, there's no branding, there's no sponsorships.
 So going from my regular, you know, nine to five here and talking about money all the time on the podcast, which I'm obviously super passionate about going to an environment where it's that's Decommodified was a real different experience and really, really interesting to be part of

 Dan Jovevski 02:58

-that is amazing. what's your favorite part?
+that is amazing. what's your favourite part?

 Blaize Pengilly 03:08

 There's so many parts.
-But if this wasn't my favorite part, the but this is a part that I think you will appreciate.
+But if this wasn't my favourite part, the but this is a part that I think you will appreciate.
 Damn.
 So I haven't been camping for a while.
 So I decided to hire a camper.
-But I do love my costumes and aware it is where a lot of my paycheck goes into buying costumes and ridiculous outfits.
+But I do love my costumes and aware it is where a lot of my paycheque goes into buying costumes and ridiculous outfits.
 And of course, they didn't fit in the campus.
 So I thought you know, I'll treat myself I'll buy myself a nice 10 have a costume 10.
 So I did I did what I'd make you proud, right?
 I went on Facebook marketplace found myself a very cheap, very good quality 10 complete with like a shade structure, you know, 50 bucks down from $400 or whatever it is brand new.
 So I have scored big time.
 Get up there sitting off in the middle of the night.
-It's windy, taut, and realize that half of the 10 is missing.
+It's windy, taut, and realise that half of the 10 is missing.
 I didn't check it when I purchased it from marketplace.
 So I had essentially a large It looks like a big round sleeping bag with costumes on the ground for most of the time.
 So bit of a marketplace win and lose their winning that it was very cheap losing that.
 I didn't do my due diligence and check if it works.
 So yeah, that was it.
 That was an interesting time.

 Dan Jovevski 04:22